 To export based on an audit, the audit must be turned on for the table.
 To generate the audit settings for the tables in an exchange scheme, you can run the Generate Audit Configuration (daxch1201m000) session.

-For more information, refer to "Using audit trail in the Exchange module" on page 97.
+For more information, refer to Using audit trail in the Exchange module.

 Multisite data exchanges are always based on audit trail.